On the classification of ALE K\"ahler manifolds: Divisorial analytic compactifications of ALE K ahler manifolds

 For the convenience of the reader, we start by recalling some terminology.

-\begin{defn} Let $S$ be a complex variety and $E$ a Weil divisor. \begin{itemize} \item[ i)] We say that $E$ is $\QQ$-Cartier if there exists an integer $m>0$ such that $mE$ is Cartier. \item[ ii)] We say that $S$ is $\QQ$-factorial if every Weil divisor is $\QQ$-Cartier. \end{itemize} \end{defn}
+\begin{defn} Let $S$ be a complex variety.
+Let $E$ be a Weil divisor on $S$. \begin{itemize} \item[i)] We say that $E$ is $\QQ$-Cartier if there exists an integer $m>0$ such that $mE$ is Cartier, i.e., such that the sheaf $\OO_S(mE)$ is a line bundle. \item[ii)] We say that $S$ is $\QQ$-factorial if every Weil divisor on $S$ is $\QQ$-Cartier. \end{itemize} \end{defn}

-\begin{defn} We say that a normal variety $S$ has rational singularities if $R^if_*\OO_Y=0$ for every resolution $f:S'\ra S$ of $S$, and for every $i>0.$ \end{defn}
+\begin{defn} We say that a normal variety $S$ has rational singularities if $R^if_*\OO_{S'}=0$ for every resolution $f:S'\ra S$ of $S$, and for every $i>0.$ \end{defn}